Materials-Consortia/OPTIMADE/optimade.md

   * Each species MUST have a unique name.
-  * Each species name mentioned in the `species_at_sites` list MUST be described in the `species` list (i.e. for each value in the `species_at_sites` list there MUST exist a dictionary in the `species` list with the `name` attribute equal to the corresponging `species_at_sites` value);
+  * Each species name mentioned in the `species_at_sites` list MUST be described in the `species` list (i.e. for each value in the `species_at_sites` list there MUST exist exactly one dictionary in the `species` list with the `name` attribute equal to the corresponging `species_at_sites` value);
   * Each site MUST be associated only to a single species.
     **Note**: However, species can represent mixtures of atoms, and multiple species MAY be defined